-For all-round models used by typical slope skiers, skiers choose skis that are roughly shorter than their height.
-For example, a 170cm tall man would choose skis that are about 5cm to 10cm shorter than his height.
-This is to make it easier to turn on the slopes.
+For typical downhill skiers, all-around models are usually chosen to be shorter than their own height.
+For example, a 170cm tall man would choose skis that are 5-10cm shorter than his height.
+This is to make turning easier when skiing on groomed slopes.

 In contrast, freeride models are relatively longer.
-For backcountry skis, the length is longer to provide more buoyancy for skiing in powder.
-It has been common practice to choose longer skis, but the arrival of the "SHORT PANTS PARADOX" seems to overturn this stereotype.
+For backcountry use, the length is increased to gain buoyancy when skiing in powder.
+Choosing longer skis had been the norm, but the "SHORT PANTS PARADOX" appeared, seemingly overturning this conventional wisdom.

 The nose rocker is kept low to deflect resistance from the snow surface, and the tail rocker starts slightly toward the center for improved maneuverability.
 The camber peaks in two places, at the nose and tail.
 The center position is set back significantly, and the directional shape creates buoyancy in powder